dotnet/AspNetCore.Docs/aspnetcore/test/troubleshoot-azure-iis.md

 The worker process fails.
 The app doesn't start.

+On Kestrel, check the Application Event Log or [Kudu](#kudu).

-The [ASP.NET Core Module](xref:host-and-deploy/aspnet-core-module) attempts to start the .NET Core CLR in-process, but it fails to start.
+On IIS, the [ASP.NET Core Module](xref:host-and-deploy/aspnet-core-module) attempts to start the .NET Core CLR in-process, but it fails to start.
 The cause of a process startup failure can usually be determined from entries in the Application Event Log and the ASP.NET Core Module stdout log.

 Common failure conditions: